Veronica Samuels

 Swimming is not permitted.
 You can enjoy kayaking, canoeing, hiking and boating.

-Only boats with electric motors are permitted, along with kayaks and canoes.
+Only boats with electric motors and kayaks and canoes are permitted.
 Kayak and canoe rentals are available.

 The Arizona Game and Fish Department stock the lake with rainbow trout, Largemouth bass, crappie, channel catfish, bluegill and sunfish.

-If you love hiking, take the trail around the lake, an easy trail doable by kids and pets as well as overlooking beautiful views of the lake.
+If you love hiking, take the trail around the lake.
+It’s easy and doable for kids and pets, and it overlooks beautiful views of the lake.

 The trail around the lake also connects with other trails in the Prescott National Forest.